 - protobuf 2.3+

 The Ostinato python bindings are available in the python-ostinato distribution.
-The easiest way to install it is to use pip -

-$ pip install python-ostinato
+$ pip install /local/path/to/package

 If you already have an older version installed (including any rc/beta release), add

 --upgrade to the above command to upgrade.